MikeEmery/libsodium-server/README.md

 ## What is it?

-It's a golang executable that communicates over `stdin`/`stdout` with a protobuf defined message format.
+It's a golang program that communicates over `stdin`/`stdout` with a protobuf defined message format and exposes libsodium operations for sealed boxes and digital signatures.

 ## But... why?